 The Roadway Trucking Company was founded in Akron Ohio in 1930, providing local transported deliveries in the region.
 Just a few years earlier, the Yellow Cab Transit Company was founded in Oklahoma City, shortening the business name to Yellow Transit Co. after only two years.
 Decades later, both companies merged.

-When it comes to the representation of people injured in crashes involving Roadway Express trucks, you can be assured that Rosenfeld Injury Lawyers is committed to your success.
+When it comes to the representation of people injured in crashes involving Roadway Express trucks, you can be assured that Rosenfeld Injury Lawyers LLC is committed to your success.
 Our law firm is uniquely situated to prosecute trucking accidents involving severe injuries and fatalities as we have a team of accident investigators who can be deployed at any time.
 Contact our firm for a free case review with an experienced attorney.

 From Humble Midwestern Beginnings to a North American Giant